Krocceto/Krocceto/README.md

 - 👋 Hi, I’m @Krocceto
-- 👀 I’m interested in Minecraft Modding and GregTech stuff
+- 👀 I’m interested in Game Development with Godot and Pixel Art
-- 🌱 I’m currently learning Minecraft Modding, Programming, Java and JavaScript(cuz KubeJS)
+- 🌱 I’m currently learning GOdot
-- 💞️ I’m looking to collaborate on Modding Projects
+- 💞️ I’m looking to collaborate on GameDev
-- 📫 How to reach me [Discord](https://discord.gg/NGcJqWXq)
+- 📫 How to reach me [Discord](https://discord.gg/gGqRjU4N7h)
-- 😄 Pronouns: Stupid People Only thing
+- 😄 Pronouns: Stupid People Only stuff
-- ⚡ Fun fact: My name is pronounced "croqueto/croketo" with the "k-" sound in "cc", not "ch" or "x" dumbass
+- ⚡ Fun fact: My name is pronounced "croqueto/croketo" with the /k/ sound in "cc", not "ch" or "x" dumbass

 <!---
 Krocceto/Krocceto is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.